Nick Allen (infielder): Atlanta Braves

 On November 11, 2024, Allen was traded to the Atlanta Braves in exchange for minor league pitcher Jared Johnson.
 During the 2025 season, Allen began wearing goggles to correct astigmatism.
-Allen reached a new career high in games played (135) while finishing his year with Atlanta fourth in the National League in Outs Above Average with 17.

-After the end of the 2025 Season, Nick Allen was nominated for a Gold glove award for his defense at the shortstop position.
+Allen reached a new career high in games played (135) while finishing his year with fourth in the National League in Outs Above Average with 17; he also batted .221/.284/.251 with 22 RBI and eight stolen bases.
+After the end of the season, Allen was nominated for a Gold Glove award for his defense at the shortstop position.

 Houston Astros

 On November 19, 2025, the Braves traded Allen to the Houston Astros in exchange for Mauricio Dubón.

 International career

 Allen competed for a spot on the United States national baseball team in advance of the 2020 Summer Olympics and was subsequently named to the roster of the national team for the Americas Qualifying Event.
 After the national team qualified, he was named to the Olympics roster on July 2.
 Following the Olympic competition, during which the United States won a silver medal, Allen was named Best Defensive Player.
 For the tournament, he batted .286 with three extra-base hits.